Hamlet is not ok

 Bree Paulsen Quill Tree Books 2022 Garlic and the Witch is an adorable graphic novel pitched perfectly for middle primary aged children.
 The story is a modern fable that tackles the fears and challenges of a person going through changes.
 The lovable characters include little Garlic, a witch called Agnes and a vampire called Count.
 As Garlic grows and transforms, she learns that in time, everyone goes through their own changes.
 The characters in Garlic and the Witch are friendly and accepting of each other’s differences.
 With gorgeous pictures and unique characters, this story is inclusive and guiding for any young one who feels nervous about changes the future may hold.
 Bree Paulsen is a Canadian born comic writer and illustrator.
 With her expressively drawn characters and cartoon-like settings, the pictures are reminiscent of Ghibli studio images, which may be partly why I fell so quickly in love with this comic book.
 Paulsen studied animation at Laguna College of Art and has created a webcomic called Patrik the Vampire, as well as the first of this series called Garlic and the Vampire (2021).
 The Spectaculars

 Jodie Garnish Usborne 2022 The Spectaculars are an artistic group of people who have been gifted not only with natural talents, but also “Star Stuff”- a magical essence that allows them to extend their creative abilities to the paranormal.
 The Minister, from one of the Sunless Provinces, fears what he cannot understand and has classified the Spectaculars as a dangerous species.
 It is for this reason that these unique performers have decided to escape the City of Smoke to live a freer life in the land of Wondria.
 The journey to Wondria is treacherous.
 Harper Woolfe and her family are separated from the group when a collision occurs just before they cross through the gateway.
 Everything changes for Harper on that fateful day and her re-entry to the Spectaculars years later is not a smooth process.
 This book starts with action and delivers action all the way through.
 Similar in theme to Harry Potter, but certainly holding its own with character development, a unique setting and an original problem.
 The cover art implies a younger audience, however the humour, language and complexity of plot suggest a perfect fit for senior primary students (ages 10 to 12).
 Jodie Garnish is a playwright and performer.
 Her experience in theatre has informed her writing for The Spectaculars.
 She has also written a sequel “The Spectaculars: the four curses”.
-This is a great book!
-How to be…the new person
+This is a great book! |

 What's this about?As a lover of books and a teacher, I read widely.
 Here you will find book reviews of many genres including picture story, middle grade fiction, graphic novels, women's fiction, short story anthologies, non-fiction and anything else that takes my fancy.
 Archives